 A shock-absorber type bra should be worn during sport.
 Keeping the skin over the breasts moisturised helps to maintain the elasticity (Bio Oil is possibly advantageous here).

 How Can I Prevent Sagging In Future Years?

 Some sagging is inevitable, however, careful weight control can modify your risk.

-Your breasts will always change as you get older, and this is irrespective of whether you have breast reduction and mastopexy or not.
+Your breasts will always change as you get older, and this is irrespective of whether you have breast reduction or not.

 This is because of biological changes that occur with aging such as loss of elastin, stretching of collagen, atrophy of breast tissue, loss of skin elasticity, sun damage to skin, smoking related damage, effects of weight change on skin and breast tissue, effects of pregnancies and breast feeding on skin and breast tissue, hormonal changes, weight of breast tissue and quality of supporting tissues.